najlepsiwebdesigner/foundation-datepicker/README.md

 Foundation Datepicker
 =====================

 **Feel free to contribute!
-Fork, modify, and send me a pull request, I'll try my best to merge it as soon, as possible.**
+Fork, modify, and send me a pull request.**

 Examples and documentation available at http://foundation-datepicker.peterbeno.com